Right to Constitutional remedies under the Constitution of India

 Historical Background

-It has its origins in the english judicial system and was created with the development of english public courts – for common law courts.
-The law of rights has its origin in the orders passed by the king’s bench in england.
+It has its origins in the English judicial system and was created with the development of English public courts – for common law courts.
+The law of rights has its origin in the orders passed by the king’s bench in England.
 The writs were issued on a petition presented to the king in council and were treated as a royal order.

 Origin of Writs in India

-The origin of writs in India is from the Regulation Act, 1773 under which the supreme court was established at calcutta.
+The origin of writs in India is from the Regulation Act, of 1773 under which the supreme court was established at Calcutta.
 The charter also established other high courts and these high courts had the same power to issue writs as the successors of the supreme court.
-The other courts which were establsihed eventually did not enjoy this power.
+The other courts which were established eventually did not enjoy this power.
 The writ jurisdiction of these courts was restricted to their original civil jurisdiction which they enjoyed under section 45 of the Specific Relief Act, 1877.

 Prerogative Writs

-The five writs specifically mentioned under articles 32 and 226 are habeas corpus, certiorari, prohibition, mandamus and quo-warranto are known as prerogative writs in english law.
-The prerogative writs are extra-ordinary remedies intended to be applied in exceptional cases in which ordinary legal remedies are not adequate.
+The five writs specifically mentioned under articles 32 and 226 are habeas corpus, certiorari, prohibition, mandamus, and quo-warranto are known as prerogative writs in English law.
+The prerogative writs are extraordinary remedies intended to be applied in exceptional cases in which ordinary legal remedies are not adequate.

-1. Writ of Habeas Corpus
+Writ of Habeas Corpus

-The latin phrase habeas corpus means “has the body“.
+The Latin phrase habeas corpus means “has the body”.
 The writ of habeas corpus is a process for securing liberty to the party for illegal and unjustifiable detention.
 It objects to providing a prompt and effective remedy against illegal restraints.
-The writ of habeas corpus can be filed by any person on behalf of detained or by the detained person himself.
-It is a judicial order issued by supreme court or high court through which a person confined may secure his release.
+The writ of habeas corpus can be filed by any person on behalf of the detained or by the detained person himself.
+It is a judicial order issued by the supreme court or high court through which a person confined may secure his release.

-Object of Habeas Corpus:
+Object of Habeas Corpus

 The object of the writ of habeas, corpus is not to punish the detaining authority but to release a person from from illegal detention.
 “The question before the court is whether the subject has been legally detained.
 If it is, the writ cannot be issued; if it is not, it must be issued.”

-Conditions for issue of writs of Habeas Corpus:
+Conditions for issue of writs of Habeas Corpus

 A general rule for filing a petition is that the person whose right has been violated must file the petition.
 But habeas corpus is the exception.
 This is because a person detained or imprisoned can be seriously disabled.
 Therefore, anyone can file a petition on behalf of the arrested person.